samuelsprogis/ccf_valids_approx/README.md

 # Description
 This code defines an R function that computes cross-correlation values for lags from −2 to 2, using only valid (non-NA) observations at each lag.
 Cross-correlations are calculated using Pearson’s method.
 The function also calculates approximate confidence intervals separately for each lag based on the number of valid observations available.

+This custom function was developed for R 4.2.3.

 # Usage
 Copy the code, paste it into an R session, and run it.
 The function ccf_valids_approx() can then be called to compute cross-correlations.